-Data for updating the 2015 results were collected at the web service at the International Council for the Exploration of the Sea (ICES), making the ICES Dataset on Ocean Hydrography available.
+Data for updating the 2016 results were collected at the web service at the International Council for the Exploration of the Sea (ICES), making the ICES Dataset on Ocean Hydrography available.

-Many thanks to Taavi Liblik, Marine Systems Institute at Tallinn University of Technology, for delivering Estonian national monitoring data and to Tycjan Wodzinowski, National Marine Fisheries Research Institute, for sending data from Polish Multiannual Fisheries Data Collection Programme (under the EU Data Collection Framework).
+Many thanks to Tycjan Wodzinowski, National Marine Fisheries Research Institute, for sending data from Polish Multiannual Fisheries Data Collection Programme (under the EU Data Collection Framework).